California Whistleblowers and Workplace Retaliation

 Yes, there are whistleblower protections in California.
 An employer may not retaliate against, or negatively impact an employee’s position with the company based on his or her whistleblowing activity.

-- Obstruct employees from disclosing information to certain parties,
+- From disclosing information to certain parties,

 What Is Workplace Retaliation in California?

 Workplace retaliation occurs when an employer penalizes an employee for engaging in a legally protected activity.
 To be considered retaliation, the employer must have done something detrimental to the employee to deter or punish that employee for participating in a legally protected activity.